-A. I just finished The Lost Years of Billy Battles, Book #3 of the trilogy.
+A. I finished The Lost Years of Billy Battles, Book #3 of the trilogy, in 2018.
 As Book 3 of the Finding Billy Battles trilogy begins we know where Billy is.
 He is in Chicago with his wife, the former Baroness Katharina von Schreiber living a sedate and comfortable life after years of adventure and tragedy.
 That changes with a single telephone call that yanks Billy and Katharina back into a life of turmoil and danger.

 Persuaded by a powerful old friend to go undercover for the U.S. government the two find themselves in Mexico during the height of the violent 1910-1920 revolution.
 There they encounter assorted German spies, Mexican revolutionaries, devious political operatives, and other malefactors.
 Caught in the middle of the 1914 American invasion of Veracruz, they must find a way out while keeping their real identities secret.